Kodellektor/Mystra/README.md

 ## Upcoming features
 I still have to completely finish the class that handles dice rolls to be able to apply multiple rolls(Advantage + Disadvantage) in addition to handling bonuses and automatic damage (i.e. +3, xdx + 4).
 Though while writing this it has ocurred to me that I have yet to handle some edge cases.

+0. **Encounter Generator**: I'm going to try to make an encounter generator that also modifies the monsters (Think ARPG Monster traits) to give them more of a *random* feeling.
+    Let's see how it goes!

 1. **Combat Tracker**: My party struggles with the myriad of things that need to be tracked in combat as they progress in experience.
     To handle this I will:
     * Handle individual players and their assets